If you are applying for this course from within the UK/EU, click apply now.

 The animation, games and visual effects (VFX) industries are always searching for new talent.
 BA (Hons) Animation and Games Art allows you to explore and develop both traditional and new techniques, learning key digital skills in 2D and 3D as well as the core principles of character-led animation.

 You'll have the opportunity to work on industry-led briefs and entries for festivals and competitions such as Encounters, RTS awards, 11 Second Club and E4 Stings.
 We’re affiliated with Game Republic too, t's all part of our commitment to help you become industry ready.

 We place Animation and Games Art within the broader context of design to help you keep your career options open.
-You will also have the creative freedom and flexibility to develop your specific areas of interest, gaining transferable skills crucial for employability.
+You'll also have the creative freedom and flexibility to develop your specific areas of interest, gaining transferable skills crucial for employability.

 In the first year – the foundation year – you will study five modules; a module about the foundations of art, design, performance and media production, an essential study skills module, a foundation project module, practical numeracy skills, and an introduction to creative practice module.
 After completion of this foundation, you will then move onto the Animation and Games Art honours degree course.

 In your second year you will learn classical animation techniques and core digital skills.
 You will also learn about the broader context of design with students from other design subjects.
 In your third year you will be introduced to more advanced approaches such as 3D, character rigging and motion capture.
-In your final year you will build your portfolio, undertake a personal research project that will lead into your Final Major Project.
+In your final year you will build your portfolio and undertake a personal research project that will lead into your Final Major Project.
 You will exhibit your work at our Design Degree Show, which will be visited by industry experts and potential employers.
 Teaching is almost entirely practical and studio-based, supported by lectures, seminars and tutorials.
 Our academic team encourage you to express ideas and push the boundaries of creativity.
 Assessment is mainly through coursework.

 View more student work in our student galleries.